NFL-Franco Harris, who made 'Immaculate Reception', dies at 72 | Sports-Games

 He rushed for 1,000 yards or more eight times and more than 100 yards in 47 games, earning nine selections to the Pro Bowl.
 "It is difficult to find the appropriate words to describe Franco Harris impact on the Pittsburgh Steelers, his team mates, the city of Pittsburgh and Steelers Nations," said Steelers president Art Rooney II.

-"From his rookie season, that included the Immaculate Reception, through the next 50 years, Franco brought joy to people on and off the field.
-"He touched so many, he was loved by so many."
+"From his rookie season, that included the Immaculate Reception, through the next 50 years, Franco brought joy to people on and off the field."
+STEELERS DYNASTY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)